 Note, however, that MBTI requires you to have special qualifications as the MBTI “is a psychological instrument, it is restricted, and specific educational requirements are necessary before you can purchase and use the assessment.”

 What test should you choose?

-If your organisation is genuinely serious about personality assessments and performance prediction, you should rely on scientifically proven tests such as the five-factor model or ProfileXT.
 But what exactly is a scientifically proven test?
 First, it must be built upon proven, supported theory (or theories.)
 Second, it must satisfy the validity, reliability and utility principles.
 And finally, the test result should be accompanied by professional interpretation and consultation from qualified experts.

 Organisations, however, must keep in mind that even a valid and reliable personality test is not enough to predict job performance and job fit.
 An effective employee assessment should cover all relationships between personal attributes and performance potential.
 The GPI assessments, for instance, measure 3 broad aspects of Thinking Style, Behavioural Traits (which already include personality traits), and Occupational Interests.